JuanLazzeri/JuanLazzeri/README.md

-## Olá!
-Me chamo Juan! 😉
-Sou novo aqui, por enquanto.
-- Sou um estudante de Tecnologia da Informação movido à música que está procurando experiências e construir projetos sólidos que reflitam meu empenho em sempre procurar me desenvolver.
-- ✏ Atualmente, tenho conhecimento sobre HTML, CSS, JavaScript e SQL.
-Estou começando a estudar Delphi and Python para me encontrar no Backend.
-- 🏗️ Postarei aqui alguns projetos e estudos em andamento.

-## Hello!
-My name is Juan! 😉
+## About Myself
+Hi!
+My name is Juan Lazzeri but you can call me Juj or Escobar.
 I'm new here, for now.
-- I am a music-driven Information Technology student who is looking for experiences and to build solid projects that reflect my commitment to always seeking to develop myself.
+I am a music-driven Information Technology student who is looking for experiences and to build solid projects that reflect my commitment to always seeking to develop myself.
-- ✏ I currently have knowledge of HTML, CSS, JavaScript and SQL.
-I'm starting to study Delphi and Python to explore the Backend.
+- ✏  I'm currently studying HTML, CSS, Javascript, PHP, SQL and Delphi while I'm studying systems analysis and development.
+Intend to deepen my knowledge of Full Stack, starting with Python and, probably, Machine Learning.
 - 🏗️ I will post here some ongoing projects and studies.